 Birth of a boy christened Donald George, who went on to become the biggest name in the sport.
 Don Bradman's feats don't need much repeating; in his case, bare statistics are enough, culminating in an astounding Test batting average of 99.94.
 He fell short of that figure in years, but not by much, when he died in February 2001.

 In his last Test at Lord's, Garry Sobers held his sixth catch in the match, equalling what was then a Test record for a non-wicketkeeper.
 A great fielder close to the stumps, he took 109 catches in his 93 Tests, to go with his 8032 runs and 235 wickets.
-In that 1973 Lord's Test, he also made the last of his 26 Test centuries.
+In this Lord's Test he also made the last of his 26 Test centuries.
 West Indies won by the huge margin of an innings and 226 runs to take the series 2-0.

 Apart from successes in the domestic Pura Cup and Sheffield Shield, Andy Bichel, who was born today, spent a lot of time coming in and going out of the Australian squad, but rarely stopped smiling.
 He was a more valued player in the one-day format and was almost unstoppable during the 2003 World Cup.
 Against England in Port Elizabeth, he claimed 7 for 20 with a scintillating display of bowling before sharing a 73-run ninth-wicket partnership with Michael Bevan to nurse Australia to an unlikely victory.
 However, Bichel disappeared quickly after his strange dumping from the national squad alongside Bevan at the end of 2003-04.

-Birth of Zimbabwe Test wicketkeeper Wayne James, who made a world-record 13 dismissals for Matabeleland v Mashonaland CD at Bulawayo in 1995-96.
+Birth of Zimbabwe Test wicketkeeper Wayne James, who made what was at the time a world-record 13 dismissals for Matabeleland v Mashonaland CD at Bulawayo in 1995-96.
 Just in case anyone felt he hadn't quite stamped himself on the match, he also hit 99 and 99 not out.

 The birth of John Morrison, the New Zealand opening batsman and occasional left-arm spinner.
 The highlights of his 17-match Test career were twin fifties against Australia and England at home in 1974-75.
 He went missing after the third Test against India in Chennai in 1976 but made a comeback in 1982 during the home series against Australia - though with little success.
 In ODIs he was part of the 1975 and 1979 World Cup squads, and then spent time in the wilderness, returning for the Benson & Hedges World Series Cup in 1983, which proved the end of his international career.